JobService/job-service/bower_components/caf-templates/developer_docs/implementation_guide.md

         },
         "resolvers": [
             "bower-art-resolver"
-        ],
-        "directory": "."
+        ]
     }

-You should then create a bower.json file to contain information on the project along with any dependencies bower should download for you.
-Use the following command to make bower step you through the process:

-    bower init

 #### Getting the Templates

 Navigate to the documentation directory using the Command Prompt.
-We can now use Bower to download the Jekyll templates and add this as a dependency to our bower json file.
+We can now use Bower to download the Jekyll package.

-	bower install caf-templates --save
+	bower install caf-templates --config.directory=.

 ### Installing Jekyll and its Dependencies